hmrc/agents-service-template.g8/README.md

 Temporary services will be then created and tested in `target/sandbox/new-shiny-service/` and `target/sandbox/new-shiny-service-with-mongodb/`

+Frontend template
+==

+Frontend microservice template is hosted and developed on a separate stable branch `agents-frontend`

 ## License

 This code is open source software licensed under the [Apache 2.0 License]("http://www.apache.org/licenses/LICENSE-2.0.html").